sanyassyed/De_Coursework_WCD/docs/1AnalyticsEngineering.md

 * What is a datawarehouse?
     * OLAP - Online Analytical Processing
     * For data analytical functions, the data warehouse we will frequently use is OLAP.
 To understand the difference in database design
-    * Denormalized form of Data Model preferred (Dimention & Fact Tables)
+    * Denormalized form of Data Model preferred (dimension & Fact Tables)
 * What is a datalake?
     * Data lake is storage system that is used to store large volumes of raw, unstructured, semi-structured data in its original format,
 * Data Modelling: